Around The Body

 Dutch Education – Budget Cuts

-1st Prize winning mega hit Budget Cuts by hyper-realistic band Dutch Education is not only data visualisation, but performative design act.
-Designer becomes part of the design and stages the message.
+1st Prize-winning mega-hit Budget Cuts by hyper-realistic band Dutch Education is not only a data visualization but performative design act.
+Designer becomes part of the design and stages the message and various infographics.

-We’ve received special access to the financial data for Dutch governmental spendings and income for 2014-2017.
-Task was to carry out extensive research and re-contextualise the information, statistics and figures from the Miljoenennota (Dutch budget plans) resulting in exhibition What’s inside the koffer?.
+We received special access to the financial data for Dutch governmental spendings and income for 2014-2017.
+The task was to carry out extensive research and re-contextualize the information, statistics and figures from the Miljoenennota (Dutch budget plans) resulting in exhibition What’s inside the koffer?.

-Curatorial text by Lauren Alexander and Niels Schrader says that “In current times our world economy is ruled by capitalistic excess, unpredictable markets and people-induced crisis.
-Dutch education, specifically in the arts, is facing sharp budget cuts affecting the cultural producers of tomorrow.”
+“In current times our world economy is ruled by capitalistic excess, unpredictable markets, and people-induced crisis.
+Dutch education, specifically in the arts, is facing sharp budget cuts affecting the cultural producers of tomorrow,” is written in the curatorial text by Foundland and Mind Design.

 concept, lyric, choreography: Tereza Ruller